Kamran-it009/NAVTTC-Classes/Course/Day-9 (20-03-2025)/README.md

 # ✅ Loops and Nested Conditions in Python
 ## 🔁 What is a Loop?

-### 📘 Definition:
-A **loop** is used to run a block of code **again and again** until a certain condition is met.
-Think of it like repeating something until you're told to stop.
+A **loop** is used to run a block of code **again and again** until a certain condition is met.Think of it like repeating something until you're told to stop.

 ---

 ## 1️⃣ While Loop

-### 📘 Definition:
 A while loop keeps doing something as long as a condition is true.
 It checks the condition before each run, and if it’s false, the loop stops.

 ### 🔤 Syntax:
 ```python